Building Re-Tuning Simulator

 2. Does the BRS require any special connections, software apps, or downloads?

-No. The BRS is a free desktop web-based tool that operates using common browsers such as Chrome, Firefox, Microsoft Edge, and Safari.
+No. The BRS is a free, web-based tool that operates using common browsers such as Chrome, Firefox, Microsoft Edge, and Safari.
 The user only needs a stable internet connection to use the tool.

 3. Does the BRS require users to register?